migueldeicaza/SwiftTerm/README.md

 =========

-SwiftTerm is a VT100/Xterm terminal emulator for Swift applications that can be embedded into macOS or iOS applications.
+SwiftTerm is a VT100/Xterm terminal emulator for Swift applications that can be embedded into macOS, iOS applications, or headless applications.

 This repository contains both a terminal emulator engine that is UI agnostic, as well as front-ends for this engine for iOS using UIKit, and macOS using AppKit.
+A curses-based terminal emulator (to emulate an xterm inside a console application) is available as part of the [TermKit](https://github.com/migueldeicaza/TermKit) library.

-Additionally there are a couple of minimal sample apps for Mac and iOS showing how to use the library.
+There are a couple of minimal sample apps for Mac and iOS showing how to use the library inside the `TerminalApp` directory.
+The Mac app has much of the functionality of MacOS' Terminal.app, but without the configuration UI.
+The iOS application uses an SSH library to connect to a remote system (as there is no native shell on iOS to run), and the sample happens to be hardcoded to my home machine, you can change that in the source code.

-The companion module [SwiftTermApp](https://github.com/migueldeicaza/SwiftTermApp) builds an actual iOS app that uses this library and is more complete than the testing apps in this module.
+The companion module [SwiftTermApp](https://github.com/migueldeicaza/SwiftTermApp) builds an actual iOS app that uses this library and is more complete than the testing apps in this module and provides a proper configuration UI.

 Check the [API Documentation](https://migueldeicaza.github.io/SwiftTerm/)